Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 During the correlation part of this project, we saw that budget and gross profit had the strongest correlation with a .75.
 Here we are comparing the top 10 highest budgeted movies with their respective gross profits.
 Every movie was able to generate more profit than their budget, some more than others.
 This chart supports the idea that a movies budget is one of the biggest factors in what makes a movie financially succesful.

 ## What Makes a Movie Succesful?

+### Budget
 Now that the correlation and visualization parts of this project are complete, we have a good idea on what makes a movie successful.
-Looking at correlations, the strongest indicator
+Looking at correlations, the strongest indicator of a movies success is it's budget.
+Budget and gross had a correlation of .75, which is a strong positive correlation.
+Larger budgeted movies allows for more funds to be allocated towards things such as screenplay, story rights, music and other additonal production costs.
+A higher budget allows for movie production companies to hire more renowned actors.
+Popular actors help create a personal face for a movie and some viewers will choose to see a movie because their favor actor is in it.
+Additonaly, a higher budget allows production companies to ulitize state of the art movie production methods such as CGI and motion capture.

+### IMDb Votes
+The second strongest correlation was between a movies number of votes on IMDb and it's gross profit with a correlation of .63.
+This is interesting because the correlation between a movies IMDb score was only a .19.
+The number of votes represents the total number of reviews for a movie on IMDb's page.
+The strong correlation between votes and gross tells us that a high quantity of reviews is much more important for a movies success compared to the average rating of a movie.
+Production companies should seek to have their movies reviewed by as many critics and regular viewers as possible to optimize their success in theaters.

+### Genre and Rating

 ## Developing a Potential Business Strategy for Movie Theaters